Skip to Content

 Multi-Module Example

-For larger applications, split functionality across modules:
+For larger applications, split functionality across app modules and shared feature modules:

-// analytics.module.ts @Module({ imports: [ClaudeModule], providers: [AnalyticsWorkflow, DataFetchTool], exports: [AnalyticsWorkflow], }) export class AnalyticsModule {} // notifications.module.ts @Module({ providers: [NotificationWorkflow, EmailTool], exports: [NotificationWorkflow], }) export class NotificationsModule {} // app.module.ts @Module({ imports: [LoopstackModule.forRoot(), AnalyticsModule, NotificationsModule], }) export class AppModule {}
+// analytics.module.ts — app module (visible in Studio) @StudioApp({ title: 'Analytics', workflows: [AnalyticsWorkflow], }) @Module({ imports: [ClaudeModule], providers: [AnalyticsWorkflow, DataFetchTool], }) export class AnalyticsModule {} // shared-tools.module.ts — feature module (not visible in Studio) @Module({ providers: [EmailTool, SlackTool], exports: [EmailTool, SlackTool], }) export class SharedToolsModule {} // notifications.module.ts — app module (visible in Studio) @StudioApp({ title: 'Notifications', workflows: [NotificationWorkflow], }) @Module({ imports: [SharedToolsModule], providers: [NotificationWorkflow], }) export class NotificationsModule {} // app.module.ts @Module({ imports: [LoopstackModule.forRoot(), AnalyticsModule, NotificationsModule], }) export class AppModule {}

 Module Configuration (forRoot / forFeature)